ChainSafe/files-cli/README.md

 ## How to build it from the sources

-We're usin yarn here but it would work with npm as well.
+We're using yarn here but it works with npm as well.

 ```bash
 git clone https://github.com/ChainSafe/files-cli.git